-Use the FY 2017-18 template provided (do not alter the format).
+Use the FY 2018-19 template provided (do not alter the format).
 Name the third party in-kind local match provider.
 Describe how the third party in-kind local match will be tracked and documented for accounting purposes.
 Describe the fair market value of third party in-kind contributions and how the values were determined.
 Include an itemized breakdown by task and sub-task consistent with the project timeline.
-Maintain consistency with the in-kind local match amount reflected on the grant application cover sheet.
+Identify consistent in-kind local match amount reflected on the grant application cover sheet.